Lexie Matheson: Activism and community work

 Matheson has had a number of governance roles within the New Zealand LGBT community.
-She chaired the Hero Board that organised the 2002 Hero Festival, and was a founding member of its successor, the Auckland Pride Festival.
+She chaired the Hero Inc Board that organised the 2002 Hero Inc Festival and March, and was a founding member of its successor, the Auckland Pride Festival serving as a board member and co-chair from 2013 to 2018.
 She has also been involved with Agender New Zealand Auckland and was a trustee for Transadvocates.

 Other areas of activism that Matheson has been involved in include campaigning to add gender identity as a protected identity under the Human Rights Act 1993, and the treatment of transgender people who are incarcerated.

 Matheson has advocated for the mental health needs of older LGBT people in New Zealand.
 In response to a government policy of mental health needs for younger LGBT people, she said: "We LGBTQI oldies experience all the challenges that other older people face in any ageing community, but we have our own unique challenges as well".

-Within sport, Matheson has campaigned for transgender athletes to be able to compete in all levels of sporting, and was the first transgender woman to compete in the World Goju Ryu Karate Federation Championships in 2017, where she placed bronze.
-She has a second dan black belt in Goju Ryu Karate.
-She has been a past chair of Archery New Zealand.
+In sport, Matheson has campaigned for transgender athletes to be able to compete in all levels of competitive sport.
+Lexie has worn the fern in two sports herself, karate and archery, and is the first transgender woman to compete in the World Goju Ryu Karate Federation Championships in Bucharest, Romania in 2017, where she won bronze, and again in 2022 in Foligno, Italy where she won silver.
+She is a fourth dan black belt in Okinawan Goju Ryu Karate.
+Lexie has been a member of the World Archery Gender Equity and Inclusion Committee since 2021, is a past chair of Archery New Zealand and has managed a number of New Zealand archery teams internationally.